 What To Do With Old Cell Phones

-If your phone still has some quality hours left in it, but you don’t think you’re gonna use it anymore, consider donating it.
-Great charities like the National Coalition Against Domestic Violence and Cell Phones for Soldiers will find your old (working) phone a new and very appreciative home.
-You can also check with any local shelter to see if they’d like to take the device off your hands.
+If there’s still some life in that old phone yet, consider donating it.
+Organizations like Medic, the National Coalition Against Domestic Violence, Secure the Call, the Womens Resource Center and Cell Phones for Soldiers will find a new home for that used phone.
+You can also check with a local shelter to see if they’d be willing to accept your donated device.

 Give your old phone to a friend

 Old phones make perfect starter phones for kids, or if you have a teen in your life who won’t stop complaining about their much older phone, your used phone might be a welcome upgrade.
 And if you’re a Mint Mobile user, you know we believe in sharing the love.
 If it’s an unlocked phone you’re getting rid of, consider giving it to a friend so they can try Mint Mobile for themselves.
 Don’t worry, it’s not a completely selfless gesture.
 With our Refer a Friend program, they get a discount but you’ll get credit toward your next plan purchase, too.

 Sell your old phone

 We could all use some extra scratch, right?
 If your old phone is still in good working order, there’s likely someone out there who wouldn’t mind taking it off your hands for the right price.
 There are multiple sites & apps like Gazelle, eBay, OfferUp, Swappa, Mercari, LetGo, and Craigslist that make it easy to sell your old phone from the comfort of your new phone.
 Just make sure to fully reset everything so you’re not also selling someone access to your banking app.

 Recycle your old phone